Once again, it's Lumpy Rug Day.

 Construction commenced on the Sears Tower (now known as the Willis Tower) in Chicago in August 1970 and the building reached its originally anticipated maximum height on this date.
 When completed on this date, the Sears Tower had overtaken the twin towers of the World Trade Center in New York City as the world's tallest building.

 The tower has 108 stories as counted by standard methods, though the building owners count the main roof as 109 and the mechanical penthouse roof as 110.
 The distance to the roof is 1,450 feet, 7 inches.
-The Willis Tower was the second tallest building in the United States and the six-tallest freestanding structure in the world, as well as the fifth tallest building in the world to the roof.
-One World Trade Center is now currently the tallest building in the US.
+The Willis Tower is the tallest building in the United States and the fifth-tallest freestanding structure in the world, as well as the fifth tallest building in the world to the roof.
+But not for long - One World Trade Center will very shortly claim the title.

 May 3, 1991 -